 Cat Town (Oakland)

 Cat Town focuses on older, scared, stressed, sick, or injured cats that are deemed hard-to-adopt and at-risk for euthnasia.
 Since its start in 2011, Cat Town has found permanent homes for more than 1,800 cats and helped reduce the euthanasia rate at the local municipal shelter, Oakland Animal Services, by more than 70%.
-You can enjoy the company of some of these adoptable cats and a cup of coffee at Cat Town’s RAWR cat cafe or you can take a yoga class in the Cat Zone.
+You can enjoy the company of some of these adoptable cats and a cup of coffee at Cat Town’s RAWR cat cafe (they also have a great gift shop for cat lovers) or you can visit the Cat Zone.
 Cat Town is looking for local volunteers and foster care providers to help vulnerable shelter cats; you can make a donation to support these programs as well.

 East Bay SPCA (Oakland and Dublin)